Superman: Escape from Krypton

+Superman: The Escape closed in late 2010 for refurbishment, and it re-opened in 2011 as Superman: Escape from Krypton.
+The refurbished ride introduced a new train design, a backward-facing ride experience, and a new color scheme.
+On March 28, 2025, the park confirmed the ride is permanently closed, however the ride is currently standing-but-not-operating (SBNO) and the tower structure remains in place.

 History

 Superman: The Escape (1997–2010)

 During early planning, Six Flags Magic Mountain considered building a new roller coaster named Velocetron themed to The Man of Steel comic book series.
 Ultimately, the name Superman: The Escape was chosen, and the ride was announced on January 5, 1996.
 It would surpass Desperado and Phantom's Revenge to become the fastest roller coaster in the world and the first to reach 100 mph.